 Lesson Plan - Get It!

-You can use graphic organizers to compare and contrast objects, people, just about anything, such as:
+You can use graphic organizers to compare and contrast objects, people,and just about anything such as:

 In this lesson, you will explore comparing and contrasting using double bubble maps.

-2. Look at the three double bubble map examples found in the Double Bubble Maps to Compare and Contrast in Downloadable Resources in the right-hand sidebar.
+Next, look at the three double bubble map examples found on the Double Bubble Maps to Compare and Contrast located in the Downloadable Resources in the right-hand sidebar.

 Answer the following questions based on the concept maps.
 A suggested answer key can be found on the Double Bubble Maps to Compare and Contrast Answer Key (Downloadable Resources).

 Renato and Lisa Double Bubble Map Questions:

 What are the similarities between Renato and Lisa?
 In other words, what do they have in common?